justanirudh/Twitter-2/README.md

 ##socket.js (APIs in javascript)
 It contains the API logic.
 Phoenix takes care of serializing and deserializing the javascript objects.
 Hence, it is not required to be done by hand.
 Every button has a listener associated with it.
 In accordance with what button was pressed, I send the relevant information to the Channel.
 Except register for all the other API calls, I prepend a string that gets matched in Channel to perform appripiate action.
-For example, for tweeting, I attach a suffix of 'tweet:' to each tweet
+For example, for tweeting, I attach a prefix of 'tweet:' to each tweet

 ##room_channel.ex (Client using Phoenix)
 This is the primary interface between Twitter engine and client.
 It has methods that ping the engine.
 It is also pinged by the engine for sending feed information